agude/agude.github.io/_posts/2017-02-21-switrs_motorcycle_crashes_by_date.md

 all vehicles, there is a strong seasonal effect---even in sunny California, motorcycle ridership drops drastically in the winter!
 And unlike the trend for all vehicles, there is not a large decrease due to the recession.
-Finally, I note that there is there is an overall upward trend in the number of motorcycle accidents.
+Finally, I note that there is an overall upward trend in the number of motorcycle accidents.

 [dot]: https://www.fhwa.dot.gov/policyinformation/statistics/2012/mv1.cfm

-As I noted above for all vehicles, commute accidents account for the major of accidents.
+As I noted above, commute accidents for all vehicles account for the majority of accidents.
 However, the data suggest that for accidents involving motorcycles, commute traffic is not dominant.
-People keep riding even when out of work; but they also stop riding when the weather is poor.
+Moreover, unlike the results for all vehicles, people keep riding even when out of work; but they also stop riding when the weather is poor.
 Next we'll look at accidents by day of the year instead of by week.

 ## Day-by-Day